dss-extensions/dss_capi/docs/usage.md

 # Using DSS C-API

-Basic knowledge of OpenDSS is assumed for using DSS C-API, especially since we will reference the official COM interface.
+Basic knowledge of OpenDSS is assumed for using DSS C-API, especially since we will reference EPRI's COM interface.
 Currently, in both COM and C-API, OpenDSS is exposed as a global instance.
 Most of the element iteration affects the state of this global instance, usually meaning that one element of a certain class can be activated and accessed at a point in time.

 In both interfaces, there are three main classes of functions:
 - Simple property access